Blackout near Sea Link as copper wires connected to streetlights stolen

-Police officials say slum dwellers near the Reclamation road leading to the Bandra-Worli Sea Link have stolen copper wires, causing the street to go pitch dark; speeding vehicles pose a danger to pedestrians who want to cross the road
+Police officials say slum dwellers near Bandra Reclamation road leading to Bandra-Worli Sea Link have stolen copper wires, causing the street to go pitch dark

 Every evening, a patch of the highway going towards the Bandra-Worli Sea Link (BWSL) that goes on to south Mumbai plunges into darkness, because the streetlights along the road are not working.